kiwitcms/Kiwi/docs/source/guide/environment.rst

 Environment Variables
 =====================

-TCMS uses environment variables to define the test hardware setup.
+Kiwi TCMS uses environment variables to define the test setup.
 The Environment Group is the top level container object, it contains one or more Properties, each having a range of values.
 Properties can belong to more than one group.